-This program makes the Director of the Title IX/DHR Department available to all campus organizations, divisions, departments, etc. to conduct live sessions to address dating violence, domestic violence, sexual assault, and stalking prevention.
-The sessions are upon request, and focus on providing information about risk factors for sexual violence, and then time for robust question and answer periods to ensure campus affiliates are able to inquire in a safe space to understand risk and prevention aspects.
-These sessions were determined to be necessary in-person to ensure concepts like "victim blaming" or a perceived lack of neutrality for discussing avoiding violating affirmative consent standards are not occurring or can be addressed in real-time.
+The Director of the Title IX/DHR Department is available to all campus organizations, divisions, departments, etc. to conduct facilitated sessions to address dating violence, domestic violence, sexual assault, and stalking prevention.
+The sessions are upon request, and are focused on providing information about risk factors for sexual violence, followed by question and answer periods to ensure campus affiliates are able to inquire in a safe space to understand risk and prevention aspects.